Joint Committee on the Implementation of the Good Friday Agreement.

 What's on this week

-The Committee will this week discuss Peace Monitoring with representatives from the Community Relations Council.
-The meeting takes place in Committee Room 4, Leinster House 2000, on Thursday 9 October 2014 at 10.15a.m.
+The Committee will this week discuss the work of the All Ireland Institute of Hospice and Palliative Care with a representatives from the organisation.
+The meeting takes place in Committee Room 4, Leinster House 2000, on Thursday 11 December 2014 at 10.15a.m.

 News from the Committee

 Good Friday Committee to consider cross border palliative care initiatives

 Good Friday Committee to travel to Warrenpoint and Newry to assess Narrow Water bridge progress